aau-claaudia/hpc/docs/external-hpc/deic-resources.md

 ## Applications to the national resource pool

+!!! tip "OPEN CALL"

+    There is currently an open call for the national resources - learn more on [DeiC's page for national HPC calls](https://www.deic.dk/en/supercomputing/Apply-for-HPC-resources).

+    This call will be open from July 15th to September 16th.

+    The resources in the pool will be available from January 1st until December 31st 2026.

 **Objective:** To allow researchers to apply for medium-large sized resource grants

 **Deadline**: March / September